flutter/samples/game_template/README.md

 1. Go to your app in [Google Play Console][].
 2. Select _Play Games Services_ &rarr; _Setup and management_ &rarr;
-   _Configuration_ from the navigation menu.
-Follow instructions there.
+   _Configuration_ from the navigation menu and follow their instructions.
    * This takes a significant amount of time and patience.
      Among other things, you'll need to set up an OAuth consent screen in Google Cloud Console.
-     If at any point you are feeling lost, consult the official [Play Games Services guide][].
+     If at any point you feel lost, consult the official [Play Games Services guide][].
 3. When done, you can start adding leaderboards and achievements in _Play Games Services_ &rarr; _Setup and management_.